 Many people consider synchronous communication to be the new world of real digital collaboration in a digital workplace.
 I just find it annoying and expensive.
 I try to avoid synchronous collaboration meetings as much as possible.
-I have a whole bunch of colleagues who really love working on something at the same time as others.
+I have many colleagues who really love working on something at the same time as others.
 In software development, we call this “pair programming.”
 And in a business setting, there is no better name than “pairing” as far as I’m concerned.

 For me, synchronous communication methods like conversations and phone calls are a form of escalation.

 I love to use synchronous communication as a method of convincing others of my opinion and engaging in a discourse about why they don’t think my opinion is convincing.
-And I love face-to-face discussions when I get the impression that we are not seeing eye-to-eye on a digital level and our views are fundamentally different.
+And I love face-to-face discussions when I get the impression that we’re not seeing eye-to-eye on a digital level and our views are fundamentally different.
 A face-to-face conversation is incredibly refreshing, creates real balance, and is generally also worth its weight in gold for getting ahead in a matter.
-I really like it when we try to advance things together digitally in the company until we realize that a personal approach is required.
+I especially like it, though, when we try to advance things together digitally in the company and only resort to a personal approach when necessary.

 Don’t get me wrong.
-I’m a great friend of personal interaction.
+As I said, I’m a great friend of personal interaction.
 Currently, we employ more than 190 people, over 180 of them at our offices in Wiesbaden.
 In our industry, that’s almost anachronistic.
-Many of our competitors deliberately recruit across the market to be closer to their customers, or try to attract talent from around the world.
-Almost all of them are exclusively dependent on the digital collaboration tools we are talking about here.
+Many of our competitors deliberately recruit across the market to be closer to their customers or try to attract talent from around the world.
+Almost all of them are exclusively dependent on the digital collaboration tools we’re talking about here.

 Now let’s go back to collaborating on wiki documents.
-I’ve already described the special effect that content-related messages sent to page observers have on increasing activity and attention and as a result, drive the further development of the content forward.
+I’ve already described the special effect that content-related messages sent to page observers can have.
+They increase activity and attention.
+As a result, they drive the further development of the content.
 In contrast to Google Docs and ‘Word 365’, the work performed in a wiki takes place asynchronously, i.e. at very different times.
 The observers respond only when they have time to do so.

 Wikipedia is the largest wiki in the world, as well as one of the most successful websites ever.
 It’s also the undisputed leader in knowledge repositories for lexical documentation.
-What is more, interesting research results are available based on activity by participants from the early days of Wikipedia.
+What’s more, interesting research results are available based on activity by participants from the early days of Wikipedia.
 Around 90 percent of visitors to the website only look and read.
 Around nine percent make changes to an article here and there, sometimes correcting a small error or making a specific contribution.
 Around one percent of users are really active authors, some of whom have been involved in Wikipedia for a long time.
-They write, they get involved in the community, and together make Wikipedia a successful project.
-My experience in companies is of a somewhat more even distribution.
+They write, they get involved in the community, and together they make Wikipedia a successful project.
+My experience in companies reflects a somewhat more even distribution of labor.
 But the idea behind it is very similar.

-Just a small number of really dedicated people are responsible for making a wiki successful (at least at the beginning).
-If these important multipliers continue to rely on Word, Google Docs, or data silos instead of real collaboration, you’ll have a hard time when you kick off your intranet project and establishing a collaboration culture in your company,
+Just a small number of really dedicated people are generally responsible for making a wiki successful (at least at the beginning).
+If these important multipliers continue to rely on Word, Google Docs, or data silos instead of real collaboration, you’ll have a hard time kicking off your intranet project and establishing a collaboration culture in your company,

 Establishing a wiki like this is a rewarding affair and has real value in the long term.
-However, it is difficult to achieve widespread acceptance for an “internal Wikipedia” of this type – at least compared to setting up a chat service, which can be very simple and done extremely fast.
-We can talk about user acceptance and strategies to increase acceptance letters, right?
+However, it’s difficult to achieve widespread acceptance for an “internal Wikipedia” of this type – at least compared to setting up a chat service, which can be very simple and done extremely fast.
+Shall we talk about user acceptance and strategies to increase acceptance letters next?

 Link to this page: https://seibert.biz/intranetbooksynchronouscommunication